andreastzav/fasttable/README.md

 ## Performance results

-On a 1,000,000 row table, this project reaches:
+On a 1,000,000 row table, this project reaches (vs native browser implementations):

 - Filtering: about **12 ms** total on average, roughly a **77x** improvement
 - Single-column sorting: about **1 ms**, roughly a **1500x** improvement